johnpooch/diplomacy/README.md

 From within the service container run `python3 manage.py test`.

+### Linting

+Run flake8 to check for code style problems.
+Run `flake8 .` from the project root.
+Any code style warning they will be displayed.

 ## Test Coverage

 To generate a test coverage report test coverage, run `coverage run manage.py